The Rules of Branding

 Some brand companies seem to promise the world through their delivery of a logo and/or name.
-Created by the trendiest creatives.
+Ones created by the trendiest creatives.

 Still other firms base their work on solid strategic formulations backed up by real quantitative research data.

 Each type of brand company has their place in the brand-building consultant world.
-As each and every client tends to look for something different.
-But the branding rules remain the same
+Each and every client tends to look for something different.
+But the branding rules remain the same.

 However, regardless of what kind of branding firm a company chooses to do business with, putting the work into practice can be a challenge.
 To even the most seasoned marketer.

-There are a number of branding rules that marketers can do.
-Things in to improve the implementation of any branding project.
+There are a number of branding rules that marketers should follow.
+Things to improve the implementation of any branding project.

 Having the desire to win is a major component of branding rules.
 It goes beyond the desire to increase sales, profit margin, or top of mind awareness.
 The desire to win should be about asking ourselves, “What are we currently doing (either in action or thought) as an organization or brand that gets in the way of our success?”

-This includes examining preconceived thoughts or opinions concerning our brand and/or organization that cause stasis, business practices that are over cumbersome that cause us to think more about internal process than selling our product or service, and moving away from “this is the way we have always done it” thinking.
+This includes examining preconceived thoughts or opinions concerning your brand and/or organization that cause stasis, over cumbersome business practices that cause you to think more about internal process than selling product or service, and moving away from “this is the way we have always done it” thinking.

 Branding rules… continued

-Have C-level Support and Buy-in – This is one of the most important keys to success.
+Require C-level support and buy-in – This is one of the most important keys to success.

-At the very least, stakeholders, employees, customers, and Wall Street.
-They need to see that the C-level executives are in the loop and supportive of the brand change.
+At the very least, stakeholders, employees, customers, and Wall Street need to see that the C-level executives are supportive of the brand change.

 In some cases, a change in brand and brand philosophy can necessitate the need for changes in organizational process.

 Rather, it means that an organization should be open to the possibility of changing anything.
-ANYTHING in the face of overwhelming evidence.
-If something is not working for the brand it should be fixed.
-Or, made better, or all together eliminated.
+If something is not working for the brand, it should be fixed.
+Or all together eliminated.

-Remember Who the Brand is For – At the end of the day, the brand should be about and a reflection of the current and prospective consumers.
+Remember who the brand is for – At the end of the day, the brand should be a reflection of current and prospective consumers.
 A brand should never be about the company.

-Logos, names, strategy, target audiences, brand positioning, and tactics should never be chosen that way.
-Solely based on what we as marketers believe.
-These things as well as every other brand touch point must be based on what the target market says.
+Logos, names, strategy, brand positioning, and tactics should never be solely based on what marketers believe.
+Every other brand touch point must be based on what the target market believes.

 This is not an all encompassing or an exhausting list.

 Marketers may not have to address all of these points.
-And may find additional issues that are unique to their business or organization.
-They ensure that you will have a winning brand project.
-(Read our rules for a successful brand project)
+They may find additional issues that are unique to their business or organization.
+(Read our rules for a successful brand project.)